Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 ![IMAGE: microservices_general_relationship](./img/system_overview/microservices_general_relationship.png)

+### Capabilities microservices

 #### Bruin-bridge microservice

 This microservice is in charge of making requests to the bruin API, taking the role of replier in the context of NATS.

 When another microservice requests bruin data, it will be in charge of making response messages to the same and never of request, that is to say, it will always be a producer within a NATS topic and never a consumer.

-The following [diagram](https://www.draw.io/#G1g8vBpgNG_UFBwsUnNi5_z5nN5aoXhf6a) shows the dependencies or interactions of this microservice with the others, being in this case none, since it is in charge of one of the isolated microservices as explained above.
+The following [diagram](https://app.diagrams.net/#G1g8vBpgNG_UFBwsUnNi5_z5nN5aoXhf6a) shows the dependencies or interactions of this microservice with the others, being in this case none, since it is in charge of one of the isolated microservices as explained above.

 ![IMAGE: bruin-bridge_microservice_relationships](img/system_overview/capabilities/bruin-bridge_microservice_relationships.png)